techidaily/site-facebook/source/_posts/bring-back-the-bells-and-whistles-resetting-facebook-passwords.md

 ## How to Not Forget Your Facebook Password Again

  You can ask Facebook to**Remember password** so that the next time you log in, you can just click your profile picture instead of typing a password.
-You could also consider using the[best password manager for your device](https://www.makeuseof.com/best-password-manager/) so that you have easy access whether you're using your phone or your PC.
+You could also consider using the [best password manager for your device](https://www.makeuseof.com/best-password-manager/) so that you have easy access whether you're using your phone or your PC.

- For added security, you can also[set up two-factor authentication for Facebook](https://www.makeuseof.com/tag/how-to-use-facebook-login-approvals-code-generator-android/) , as well as login alerts, authorized logins, app passwords, and trusted contacts.
+ For added security, you can also [set up two-factor authentication for Facebook](https://www.makeuseof.com/tag/how-to-use-facebook-login-approvals-code-generator-android/) , as well as login alerts, authorized logins, app passwords, and trusted contacts.

  Password managers can help you to remember all your passwords, so you never have to forget them again.